scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 AS certificates are bundled together with the corresponding issuing CA certificate into certificate chains.
 For efficiency, SCION distributes these certificate chains separately from the signed messages.

-A certificate chain is verified against the Control Plane root certificate, although the root certificate is bundled with the TRC and **not** in the chain.
+A certificate chain is verified against the control plane root certificate, although the root certificate is bundled with the TRC and **not** in the chain.
 This makes it possible to extend the validity period of the root certificate and update the corresponding TRC without having to modify the certificate chain.

 To verify a control plane message, the relying party MUST perform the following steps: